Syknapse/Contribute-To-This-Project/maintainer_guide.md

 # Maintainer's Guide

-This guide is for those who would like to join the project as maintainers, to help manage and maintain the project for the community.
+This guide is for those who would like to join the project as maintainers, to help, manage and maintain the project for the community.
 (This is not a guide for **first-time contributors**)

 ## Objectives